Gender, Sexuality, and Intersectional Justice

 GSIJ 301 Visualizing Oral History Feminist oral history is a course concerned with how we narrate life stories and how we represent their narration in text, sound and image.
 This course operates as a methods workshop, investigating the theory underlying feminist oral history while putting the methodology to work through a class interviewing project using audio recording and image capture technologies.
 Students will learn how to develop interview questions, gather material and then put these into context to narrate and represent life stories.
 The workshop will develop interviewing skills as well as visual and audio artistic abilities.
 Students will learn the critical and analytical skills necessary to prepare life history for presentation to general audiences (such as museum exhibitions) and to prepare materials for deposit in an archive.
 (Formerly WMST 301)

 GSIJ 303 Disability and Sexuality What is the relationship between sexuality and disability?
 How did we come to know and feel what we think we know and feel about these intersecting realms of knowledge and lived experience?
 Cultural ideals of beauty, youth, fitness, strength, sex appeal, social skill, mental acuity, and-most elusive-"health" all rely on norms of able bodiedness and heterosexuality, as well as middle-class whiteness.
 We will thus approach disability and sexuality not as fixed or singular categories, but as fluid, historically shifting, culturally-specific formations that intersect with race, class, gender, and nation.
 How do some bodies, minds, and psyches as well as sexual acts, desires, relationships, and identities come to be seen as deviant and others as normal?
 What are the national and transnational conditions or relations of power that form the context for these processes?
 Which cultural institutions have historically disciplined disabled, queer, and gender-non-conforming subjects?
 What legacies of resistance might we find in various forms of art and cultural production; in feminist and queer coalitions, activism and social movements for disability, racial and economic justice; and in scholarship including LGBT and Disability Studies?
 Where can we look for models of queer kinship, care collectives, and "alternative" familial and community structures based on practices of interdependence?
 We will approach these questions through a range of critical essays, books, films, artwork, and community engagement, working together to queer and crip - or further trouble - contemporary epistemologies of sexuality and disability.
-Dual designated as AMST 303.
 (Formerly WMST 303)

 GSIJ 304 Queer Capture: Data as Memory Work This interdisciplinary course weaves together queer theory and critical data studies to investigate alternatives to the capture and representation of our daily lives through data.
 Through collaborative participation in weekly reading-based seminars, students will develop a more nuanced understanding of the stakes and challenges of data as a form or representation for marginalized peoples.
 Students will apply queer theory to the practices of information societies and question normalized forms of surveillance.
 We will reframe these modes of capture within a history of memory work.
 How do past and present forms of memory-work influence identity and social formations?
 What does queer memory work look, feel, sound like?
 How do we record queer histories while also preserving them from elite capture?
 We will collectively question the limits of "queering" modes of social control.
 Students will then apply these lessons in a praxis-oriented final project.

 GSIJ 305 Food, Feminism and Health This class uses a feminist lens to explore a variety of topics arising at the intersection of food, health, and the body.
 The class addresses key material, epistemological, and methodological issues associated with food activism and intervention, and builds towards the enactment of student-led research projects.
 Class work includes seminar discussion that is dedicated specifically to learning and practicing social science research methods aimed at food-based research and intervention.
 The seminar will serve as a launching point for developing and carrying out individual, student-led research projects.
 Topics for the class include debates from both the production and consumption sides of the food chain, and take the health of both bodies and landscapes as a focal point.
 Among the list are: agricultural sustainability, genetically modified foods, local food activism, food security and hunger, nutrition and health policy, disordered eating, cooking as care work, and gender-based food marketing.
 Within these topics, issues of race and racism, class-based and cultural difference, and gendered food practices will be foregrounded.
-(Formerly WMST 305)
+(Hayes-Conroy, Formerly WMST 305)

 GSIJ 308 Chicana and Latina Art: Altars, Ofrendas, and Racial Acts What unique contributions to the multiple fields of artistic expression have Chicanas and Latinas made?
 What is the relationship between art and social justice?
 What is the relationship between social justice, spirituality, and identity?
 This course explores how Chicana and Latina artists have used a variety of artistic media as an expression of intersectional identity, a challenge to racist and/or masculinist culture, an enactment feminist politics, a catalyst for social change, a redefinition of community, and an articulation of decolonial consciousness.
 (Formerly WMST 308) (Martin-Baron, offered alternate fall semesters)